Pot

 Inv. no.: PD0332

-The decoration is completely painted in a cobalt blue pigment, under the glaze and contained in concentric circles.
-All around the body, there are sinuous branches filled with flowers and lotus leaves, contained in a border with ‘T’ motifs and ‘ruyi’ heads on the shoulder; around the base, there are pointy blue leaves that are repeated throughout the spout.
+The decoration is entirely painted in a cobalt blue pigment, under the glaze and contained within concentric circles.
+Along the body, there are sinuous branches filled with lotus flowers and leaves – contained in a border with “T” motifs and ruyi heads on the shoulder; around the base, there are pointy blue leaves that are repeated throughout the spout.

-There is a pot with similar characteristics in the Topkapi Saray Museum, in Istanbul, dated by Regina Krahl around the late 17th century or early 18th century.
+There is a pot with similar characteristics in the Topkapi Saray Museum, in Istanbul.»

 Maria Antónia Pinto Matos